pmjones/php-framework-benchmarks/README.md

 Hardware and Operating System
 -----------------------------

 The benchmark is performed on an Amazon EC2 `m1.large` instance.
 This provides 4 EC2 compute units and 7.5 G of RAM.
-The operating system is a stock 64-bit Ubuntu 10.10 image provided by <http://alestic.com/>.
+The operating system is a stock 64-bit Ubuntu 13.04 image using instance storage provided via <http://cloud-images.ubuntu.com/releases/13.04/release/>.

 Installation instructions for EC2 are beyond the scope of this project.
 Once you have an EC2 account at Amazon and the appropriate EC2 shell tools, run a new instance under your own username ...

-    ec2-run-instances ami-08f40561 --instance-type=m1.large -k {$USERNAME}
+    ec2-run-instances ami-955b79fc --instance-type=m1.large --key={$USERNAME}

 ... then SSH into the running instance to continue.